hyoyou/recipe-rails-app/README.md

 ## Usage

 After cloning the repo, run `bundle install` to install dependencies.
 To migrate your local database, run `rake db:migrate`.
+Also, you may run `rake db:seed` to seed the database if you would like.
 To start the application on your machine, run `rails s`.
 In a browser, go to http://localhost:3000/ to begin (Note: you may be using a different port.
 Please update accordingly).

 ## Contributing